-- o DIMM Population Rules on CPU-1 Install DIMMs in order; Channels A, B, C, and D. Start with 1st DIMM (Blue Slot) on each channel, then slot 2, then slot 3.
-Only remove factory installed DIMM blanks when populating the slot with an actual memory module. - o DIMM Population Rules on CPU-2 Install DIMMs in order; Channels E, F, G, and H. Start with 1st DIMM (Blue Slot) on each channel, then slot 2, then slot 3. - The following system configuration requires that specific memory slots be populated at all times using either a DIMM or supplied DIMM Blank - ❖ System Configuration 8x 2.5" hard drive bay configuration + 24 DIMM server board - Memory slot 3 for all memory channels - All hard drive bays must be populated.
-Hard drive carriers can be populated with a hard drive or supplied drive blank. - The air duct must be installed at all times - In single power supply configurations, the 2nd power supply bay must have the supplied filler blank installed at all times. - The system top-cover must be installed at all times.
+- DIMM Population Rules on CPU-1 Install DIMMs in order; Channels A, B, C, and D1.
+Start with1st DIMM (Blue Slot) on each channel, then slot 2, then slot 31.
+Only remove factory installed DIMM blanks when populating the slot with an actual memory module. - o DIMM Population Rules on CPU-2 Install DIMMs in order; Channels E, F, G, and H. Start with 1st DIMM (Blue Slot) on each channel, then slot 2, then slot 3.
+Only remove factory installed DIMM blanks when populating the slot with an actual memory module. - The following system configuration requires that specific memory slots be populated at all times using either a DIMM or supplied DIMM Blank - ❖ System Configuration 8x 2.5" hard drive bay configuration + 24 DIMM server board - Memory slot 3 for all memory channels - All hard drive bays must be populated.
+Hard drive carriers can be populated with a hard drive or supplied drive blank. - The air duct must be installed at all times